 The first reservation that I have regarding do-it-yourself treatment is that the teeth are only one part of a complex organism that must be considered in its entirety for an accurate diagnosis and treatment plan.
 During an initial examination in my office, I begin by evaluating the patient’s chief complaint.
 Is it realistic?
 Can it be successfully corrected with the technique they desire?
 I evaluate the patient’s demeanor.
 Does the patient have the maturity, manual dexterity, and level of cooperation necessary to be successful in treatment?
 I also examine the entire oral cavity as well as the head and neck region.
 Are there other dental conditions that would affect the success of the treatment like periodontal disease, unhealthy teeth, or restorations that need replacement beforehand?
 Are there signs of oral cancer, swollen glands, or functional problems like “TMJ” (actually called temporomandibular disorder)?
 I always take an x-ray before treatment because there are conditions that can’t be detected without one.
 In summary, I believe that a set of pictures and “molds” of the teeth made at home do not provide enough diagnostic information to provide a safe, accurate diagnosis and treatment plan.

 Second, orthodontic appliances are only as effective as the skills of the doctor who prescribes and designs them.
 Although a digital simulation on a computer screen may demonstrate your teeth getting straight theoretically, there are biomechanical and biological principles at play that must be taken into account for a successful result.
-I love technology, but my experience over the past 15 years has taught me that human bodies don’t always respond predictably to the mathematical algorithms used by aligner manufacturers.
+I love technology, but my experience since 1999 has taught me that human bodies don’t always respond predictably to the mathematical algorithms used by aligner manufacturers.
 When they don’t, it is essential to have a doctor overseeing the treatment to monitor the progress and make the necessary course corrections.

 Third, even in the most straight-forward orthodontic cases there are times when patients need to be seen in person by their orthodontist.
 Sometimes aligners pinch, rub, or just don’t fit right.
 When this happens in my office, I have the experience needed to either make necessary adjustments or know when to order replacement aligners.
 Many times, the teeth just don’t move with the plastic (or “track” as we call it).
 How will a patient know if this is happening and what will they do if it isn't?
 When I see my patients personally, I make sure that their teeth are tracking correctly and I have the expertise to make changes if things are not going as planned.
 I don’t understand how this will work in a pure do-it-yourself system.